Congenital Cervical Fusion | Segmentation Failure | Classic Triad

 - “The most consistent physical finding is Limited Cervical ROM (not the full triad).

-- "Think 'VACTERL' - Klippel-Feil is often a part of this spectrum.
+- “Think 'VACTERL' - Klippel-Feil overlaps this spectrum of segmentation/formation defects.

 Adjacent Segment Disease.
 The segments above or below the fusion compensate with increased motion.
 This leads to instability and early degeneration.

 Contraindication.
-Patients with Type II lesions (long fusions) or demonstrated instability should AVOID contact sports (Rugby, Football) due to risk of catastrophic cord injury.
+Patients with multi-level fusions (Type II non-contiguous or Type III contiguous), high (C1-C2) fusion, or demonstrated instability should AVOID collision sports (Rugby, American Football) due to risk of catastrophic cord injury.

 30% Association.
 Renal agenesis, ectopic kidney.
 Mandatory Renal Ultrasound.